sts10/docs/src/cargo-dist-tips.md

 ## Initializing cargo dist

 1. In your Rust project's directory, run `cargo dist init`.
 This launches a lil interactive install guide.
 The defaults are good, so just type `y` a bunch.
-Be sure to enable the GitHub CI.
-Alternatively, you can just do `cargo dist init --yes` to use the defaults, which seem good for my purposes.
+Be sure to enable the GitHub CI; and you probably want the SHELL installer, which I'm not sure is enabled by default?.
-2. This will create a new file at `.github/workflows/release.yml`, which tells GitHub what magic to do later, and edit your Cargo.toml.
+,.
+This will create a new file at `.github/workflows/release.yml`, which tells GitHub what magic to do later, and edit your Cargo.toml.
 Don't worry about it.
 3. Commit these changes (`git add . && git commit -m "init cargo dist"`)

 A note on that nifty `cargo dist init` command from the official cargo-dist docs: